California Monarch Butterfly Conservation Planner, NRCS Partner Biologist

 - Knowledge of Integrated Pest Management practices, and strategies for reducing negative impacts of pest management or pesticide use on pollinators and other beneficial insects.

-- Education: A Bachelor’s degree (Master’s degree preferred) in natural resource management, ecology, conservation biology, entomology, wildlife biology, horticulture, agriculture, or related field, or alternatively more than 4 years of full-time experience in natural resource conservation planning, pollinator conservation, or wildlife/biodiversity conservation.
+- A Bachelor’s degree (Master’s degree preferred) in natural resource management, ecology, conservation biology, entomology, wildlife biology, horticulture, or more than 4 years of experience in conservation planning, pollinator or wildlife conservation, or equivalent combination of education and experience.

 - Valid driver’s license.